 Tuesday, July 11 - Friday, August 4, 2023

-Registration for LEAD is available to all LL.M. students entering the University of Minnesota LL.M. program.
-Registration opens April 1 and closes when the course is full.
+Registration opens April 1 on a first come, first served basis.
+Enrollment is limited and closes when the course is full.
 LEAD participants are expected to be present in person, on campus for the entirety of the program.
-The cost of the four-week program is $2,950 total.
+The cost of the four-week course is $2,950 total.

 Note: for LL.M. students entering the U.S. on an F-1 visa, the earliest date to enter the U.S. is July 8, 2023.